 A member of the Company's management is the controlling person of Aegea Biotechnologies, Inc., or Aegea.
 On September 2, 2012, the Company entered into an Assignment and Exclusive Cross-License Agreement, or the Cross-License Agreement, with Aegea.
 The Company received payments totaling approximately \$19,000 and \$26,000 during the years ended December 31, 2018 and 2019, respectively, from Aegea as reimbursements for shared patent costs under the Cross-License Agreement.
 On December 11, 2019, the Company entered into a First Amendment to Assignment and Exclusive Cross-License Agreement with Aegea pursuant to which the Company obtained a royalty bearing license for a certain patent.
-The Company agreed to pay Aegea, effective January 1, 2019, a royalty of 10% on Biocept's sale of research use only, or RUO, and import research use only reagents and kits in the field of oncology, where the sample types are tissue, whole blood, bone marrow, cerebrospinal fluid or derivatives of any of the foregoing.
-As of March 31, 2020, the Company has accrued \$5,000 for royalty expenses related to this arrangement.
+The Company agreed to pay Aegea, effective January 1, 2019, a royalty of 10% on the Company's sale of research use only, or RUO, and import research use only reagents and kits in the field of oncology, where the sample types are tissue, whole blood, bone marrow, cerebrospinal fluid or derivatives of any of the foregoing.
+As of December 31, 2019 and September 30, 2020, the Company has accrued approximately \$7,500 and \$5,000 for royalty expenses, respectively, related to this arrangement.
+On June 3, 2020, the Company announced entering into a development agreement with Aegea focused on the co-development by Biocept and Aegea of a highly sensitive PCR-based assay designed by Aegea for detecting the COVID-19 virus.
+Pursuant to the agreement, the Company will receive compensation for development services performed based on time and materials expended.
+During the three and nine months ended September 30, 2020, the Company recorded development service revenues of approximately \$107,000 and \$109,000, respectively, and had approximately \$72,000 accounts receivable due from Aegea as of September 30, 2020, related to this agreement.